-Both of which are notorious for wearing down tires by generating friction between them and the road.
+Both are notorious for wearing down tires, generating friction between them and the road.

-Which is the reason why most e-bike riders prefer fat tires for their models.
+This is why most e-bike riders prefer fat tires for their models.

 Otherwise, if you go for a narrow tire, it could wear down quicker than expected.

 So, you have seen a few tire options that could fit your electric bike at the start of this guide.

 Before investing in one of those (or other) alternatives, here are some other point to put in your mind.

 The terrain you want to ride on